yaroslav2k/spbu-anticheat-project/README.md

 ## API

-Currently there are 2 ways of interacting with the system: web UI and RESTful HTTP API.

-### HTTP API

-[TODO]
+Instead of relying on WEB UI one might choose to use RESTful HTTP API.
+Its OpenAPI specification is available at `frontier` service documentation and is auto-generated on server startup at `/api-docs` endpoint.